Nikhil-Pr/IT202-Spring2021-BigProject/README.md

 # IT202-Spring2021-BigProject
-Hardware Component: Vibration motor for haptic feedback when tapping on any interactable button
+Hardware Component: Vibration motor for haptic feedback when tapping on any interactable button on a device with vibration motors